-Hypnosis is a field of diverse methodologies, which are distinguished by their techniques, philosophies, and objectives, ranging from clinical treatment to peak performance enhancement.
+Hypnosis is a field of diverse methodologies, which are distinguished by their techniques, philosophies, and objectives, ranging from clinical treatment to peak performance enhancement and autosuggestion.
 The primary division lies between direct, authoritative approaches and indirect, permissive ones, which are then applied within frameworks like therapeutic intervention, spiritual exploration, or skill optimization.

 Traditional Hypnosis

 Traditional hypnosis operates on a foundation of direct, authoritative suggestion.
-In this classic model, the hypnotist issues clear, unambiguous commands to a receptive subject, such as “Your eyelids are growing heavy” or “You will feel no desire to smoke.”
+In this classic model, the hypnotist issues clear, unambiguous commands (such as “Your eyelids are growing heavy” or “You will feel no desire to smoke.”) to bypass the critical faculty—the cognitive filter distinguishing reality from imagination—and access a receptive subject.
 This approach, also known as direct or authoritarian hypnosis, positions the practitioner as an expert guide who actively directs the subject’s experience.
 Its structure is linear: an induction to induce a trance, a deepening phase to enhance suggestibility, the delivery of therapeutic suggestions, and a concluding termination phase to return to full waking awareness.
 While sometimes perceived as rigid, its straightforward nature can be highly effective for individuals who respond well to clear direction and for goals requiring simple, concrete behavioral changes.

 Ericksonian Hypnosis